Homage to the brick30.08.2018

 In 1953, the management of the Jewish family company (which lost nearly 750 employees during the Holocaust) The destroyed city donated to Rotterdam by sculptor Ossip Zadkine.
 In addition, a giant sculpture by Naum Gabo was placed in her new building on Coolsingel.
 And for the chic restaurant, a reclining figure by Henry Moore was purchased.
 A new tone was set.
 More and more large companies and multinational companies have adapted to developments abroad.
 In just a few years, the city collection was enriched with sculptures by Umberto Mastroianni, Marino Marini, Auguste Rodin, Henri Laurens, Alexander Calder, Giacomo Manzù and many other renowned artists.
 The new Rotterdam not only became a testing ground for modern architecture, but also a showroom for contemporary art in public spaces.
 The British sculptor Henry Moore was invited to expand the new Building Center, in the heart of the city.

-Even before the German invasion, plans existed to build a City Center Building following the British example of the 'Building Centers'.
-The institute, intended for both craftsmen and laymen, should provide information about building materials, building methods and architecture, but also provide space for exhibitions.
-Architect Joost Boks opted for a striking circular construction made of concrete and clinkers (a regular hexagon), in which offices, a library, an exhibition space and a café-restaurant were housed.
-When it was delivered in 1949, the building turned out to be too small and the architect was asked to realize an extension.
-Because the round shape of the old building made no annex possible, a new rectangular block was designed next to it.
+Even before the German invasion there were plans to build a building center in the city, following the British example of the 'Building Centers'.
+The institute, intended for both craftsmen and laymen, should provide information about building materials, building methods and architecture, as well as provide space for exhibitions.
+Architect Joost Boks opted for a striking circular construction built of concrete and clinker (a regular sixteen-corner), in which offices, a library, an exhibition space and a café-restaurant were housed.
+However, when it was completed in 1949, the building turned out to be too small and the architect was asked to realize an extension.
+Because the round shape of the old building did not allow an annex, a new rectangular block was designed next to it.
 The main entrance of the Bouwcentrum was moved to the new wing on the Weena.
-Since the entrance was flanked by a closed façade surface, the idea for a work of art came to mind.
+As the entrance was flanked by a closed façade surface, the idea for a work of art came to mind.

 Henry Moore had an exhibition at Museum Boymans in the spring of 1953.
 Thirty sculptures and forty drawings, including his famous Shelter Drawings (1940-1942) made a big impression on art critics and visitors.
 But museum director Coert Ebbinge Wubben had another motive with his exhibition.
 He considered Moore to be the sculptor par excellence who could push monumental art in Rotterdam to new heights.
 The museum also showed a model of a series of facade images that Moore had just designed for the Time and Life Building in London.
 Was this not a work of art in which architecture and visual art were united in a fabulous way?
 "The very personal personal world of forms of Henry Moore is twice as valuable for Rotterdam and its new cityscape," said the director.
 "A work by his hand will encourage Rotterdam artists to noble competition," he predicted.
 That message was echoed by Joost Boks, eagerly looking for a candidate for the facade of the Bouwcentrum.

-The Bouwcentrum was able to seduce Otto Huisman, one of the founders of the institute and the uncontested brick king of the Netherlands, to finance the company.
+The Bouwcentrum managed to entice Otto Huisman, one of the institute's founders and the undisputed brick king of the Netherlands, to finance the company.
 But then of course Moore would have to use brick.
 Boks and Moore quickly came to an agreement.
-Although the sculptor had not worked with brick before, he accepted the challenge.
+Although the sculptor had never worked with brick before, he accepted the challenge.
 "Yes, I dare," the sculptor told a local newspaper.
-"Because an experiment with brick simply belongs in a Building Center like this."
-He then visited the famous brick factory of Terwindt & Arntz in Nijmegen, where Otto Huisman was in charge.
-Here Moore became acquainted with the red Dutch brick, studied the production process and carried out some initial experiments.
-"It must be possible," he muttered in the presence of the manufacturer.
+'Because an experiment with brick simply belongs in a Construction Center like this'.
+He then visited the famous Terwindt & Arntz brick factory in Nijmegen, where Otto Huisman held sway.
+Here Moore became acquainted with the red Dutch brick, studied the production process and carried out some initial experiments while chopping.
+"It should be possible," he muttered in front of the manufacturer.

 The reconstruction of Rotterdam was a lucrative venture for brick manufacturers.
 The new city made extensive use of concrete, steel and glass, but brick remained as popular as ever.
 In 1953 the entire Dutch stock of one and a half billion stones was sold and Rotterdam was the largest buyer.
 Two years later, the brick turned out to be a scarce product and the industry announced an export restriction.
 The brick was a nice product, but due to the mechanization process used in construction (assembly and stacking), the danger of monotony in the design was always lurking.
 This shortage required traditional innovations, decorations and visual arts.
 In an effort to promote this craftsmanship, the brick industry in 1953 had started annual masonry competitions.
 The festive competition took place in a large tent next to the Bouwcentrum.
 Notables, including the mayor of Rotterdam, handed the winners the silver trowel and the hammer afterwards - the highest distinction of the brick company.